mysql/mysql-utilities/docs/man/mysqldbcopy.rst

 Some combinations of the options may result in errors during the operation.
 For example, eliminating tables but not views may result in an error when the view is copied.

+The --exclude option does not apply to grants.

 EXAMPLES
 --------